 IBARAKI GUIDE(Open a New Window)

-Ibaraki prefecture has many things to offer.
-Popular destinations include Hitachi Seaside Park with its breathtaking view of Nemophila flowers in spring and Kochia plants in autumn, Kairakuen Garden, one of Japan’s 3 great gardens, Fukuroda Falls and JAXA, a center of cutting-edge research.
+Ibaraki Prefecture has many things to offer.
+Popular destinations include Hitachi Seaside Park with its breathtaking view of Nemophila flowers in spring and Kochia plants in autumn, Kairakuen Garden, one of Japan’s three great gardens, Fukuroda Falls, one of Japan’s three great waterfalls and JAXA, Tsukuba Space Center.
 Don’t miss our local specialties of Natto (Japanese fermented soybeans), premium quality Hitachi Wagyu beef, and Anglerfish Hot Pot.
 Visit our official Ibaraki website and discover relaxing hot springs and accommodations, delicious local specialties and more!

 Fukui Prefecture faces the Sea of Japan and is located near the center of Japan’s main island of Honshu.
 Fukui is blessed with clean air and water, is surrounded by lush greenery, and boasts gastronomic wonders found in both the mountains and the sea.

 Fukui Prefecture’s main indust ries include textiles, with a focus in woven fabric, as well as machinery and eyeglass production.
 In recent years, Fukui has also taken the initiative in developing aerospace technologies for artificial satellites as well as creating business models based on satellite data.
 In this age of rapidly advancing technological revolutions, Fukui is promoting the use of cutting edge technologies in existing industries.